Jay Sures: Personal life

 Sures is a political activist and a longtime supporter of the Democratic Party.
 In 2016, he hosted a fundraiser for Senator Tim Kaine, then Hillary Clinton's selection for vice president in the U.S. presidential election.
 Earlier in the race, he had supported Joe Biden.
 He pledged his support for Democratic candidate Gavin Newsom in California's 2018 gubernatorial race.

 Sures joined the Entertainment Industry Foundation's board of directors in 2008.
-In 2014, he was honored at Chrysalis' annual Butterfly Ball, which recognizes entertainment professionals for their "creative excellence and philanthropic endeavors".
 Sures was appointed to the Regents of the University of California in January 2019 by former Governor Jerry Brown.
 He was reappointed for a 12-year term by Governor Gavin Newsom in 2020.

-In January 2019, it was announced that Sures, along with Rande Gerber and his spouse Cindy Crawford, Mike Meldman, and Jeff Shell would purchase the iconic Hollywood deli, Nate ‘n Al, to keep its doors open after three generations of family ownership.
+In January 2019, it was announced that Sures, along with Rande Gerber and his spouse Cindy Crawford, Michael Meldman, and Jeff Shell would purchase the iconic Hollywood deli, Nate ‘n Al, to keep its doors open after three generations of family ownership.